iVis-at-Bilkent/newt/README.md

 Newt is a sample application for the web based library named [ChiSE](https://github.com/iVis-at-Bilkent/chise.js) developed to visualize and edit the pathway models represented by process description (PD) and activity flow (AF) languages of [SBGN](http://sbgn.org) or in [simple interaction format (SIF)](https://www.pathwaycommons.org/pc/sif_interaction_rules.do).

-## Software

 ChiSE and this sample application are distributed under [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html).

-**A deployment of this sample application along with detailed documentation on its usage** can be found [here](http://newteditor.org/).
-ChiSE and Newt work on every platform that have JavaScript support including mobile devices.
+### How to Cite Usage

 Please cite the following when you use Newt:

 H. Balci, M.C.
-Siper, N. Saleh, I. Safarli, L. Roy, M. Kilicarslan, R. Ozaydin, A. Mazein, C. Auffray, O. Babur, E. Demir and U. Dogrusoz, [Newt: a comprehensive web-based tool for viewing,constructing, and analyzing biological maps](https://doi.org/10.1093/bioinformatics/btaa850), Bioinformatics, to appear, 2020.
+Siper, N. Saleh, I. Safarli, L. Roy, M. Kilicarslan, R. Ozaydin, A. Mazein, C. Auffray, O. Babur, E. Demir and U. Dogrusoz, [Newt: a comprehensive web-based tool for viewing,constructing, and analyzing biological maps](https://doi.org/10.1093/bioinformatics/btaa850), **Bioinformatics**, 37(10), pp.1475-1477, 2021.

 M. Sari, I. Bahceci, U. Dogrusoz, S.O.
 Sumer, B.A.
-Aksoy, O. Babur, E. Demir, "[SBGNViz: a tool for visualization and complexity management of SBGN process description maps](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0128985)", PLoS ONE, 10(6), e0128985, 2015.
+Aksoy, O. Babur, E. Demir, "[SBGNViz: a tool for visualization and complexity management of SBGN process description maps](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0128985)", **PLoS ONE**, 10(6), e0128985, 2015.

+## Software

+**A deployment of this sample application along with detailed documentation on its usage** can be found [here](http://newteditor.org/).
+ChiSE and Newt work on every platform that have JavaScript support including mobile devices.

 #### Running a Local Instance
 In order to deploy and run a local instance of the tool, please follow the steps below (we recommend the use of LTS version 12.16.1 of node.js):